Correct cabin interior design begins long before the log cabin décor is selected.

 The stone hearth of a fireplace provides a warm ambiance for a comfortable great room or den.
 Rugged iron railings anchor the lighter tones of the wood and provide exceptionally strong safety barriers for toddlers.
 A rustic overhead ceiling fan provides comfort as well as a rugged traditional look to your great room.

-Creating the log cabin look using rustic design elements can be done easily by adding log siding to an interior wall.
+Creating the log cabin look using rustic design elements can be done easily by installing log siding on an interior wall.

-Southwestern rugs and studded leather furniture give the place a sprawling rugged ranch style; twig furniture and bark finishes recall lake cabins in the Adirondacks.
+Southwestern throws & rugs and studded leather furniture give the place a sprawling rugged ranch style; twig furniture and bark finishes recall lake cabins in the Adirondacks.

 The muted color tones of nature lend themselves well to cabin interior design: lush greens of leaves and moss; the muted browns of the woods; the deep reds and golds of autumn leaves.
 Use the neutral and soft earth tones of the logs themselves to inspire your choice of interior colors.

 Your decision on the ultimate log home interior design will play a part in your early decisions about your logs.
 What style of log to use (handcrafted vs. milled), type of wood (think light pine vs. heavy oak), log shape (rounded inside and out, or square with chinking grooves, or a “D” log with a round outside and a flat inside), finishes (dark or light stain, glossy or satin finish), etc. all have to be decided before you get very far along with the design.

 Consider traffic patterns based on your anticipated usage:

 - How will the anticipated traffic change your log cabin layout and room size?

 - Do you want a huge central stone fireplace as the focal point of your Great Room or maybe a cozy fireplace tucked into the corner?